15. Provisions & Contingencies

 c.
 Other long term employee benefits

-The Company’s net obligation in respect of longterm employee benefits other than post-employment benefits is the amount of future benefit that employees have earned in return for their service in the current and prior periods; that benefit is discounted to determine its present value, and the fair value of any related assets is deducted.
+The Company’s net obligation in respect of long-term employee benefits other than post¬ employment benefits is the amount of future benefit that employees have earned in return for their service in the current and prior periods; that benefit is discounted to determine its present value, and the fair value of any related assets is deducted.

 The obligation is measured on the basis of an annual independent actuarial valuation using the projected unit credit method.
 Remeasurements gains or losses are recognised in profit or loss in the period in which they arise.

-!0.
-Cash and cash equivalents
+20. Cash and cash equivalents

-For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above, net of outstanding bank overdrafts as they are considered an integral part of the Company’s cash management.
+For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above.

 21. Segment Reporting